-Last week’s post by Tamela, “I thought I was Rich!” inspired me to address the topic further.
-Money is of significant importance to each and every one of us.
+Money is of significant importance to every one of us.
 Some writers live on the revenue generated by their efforts.
-We represent a number of clients who are the main bread winner in their family.
+We represent a number of clients who are the main breadwinners in their families.

-I came across a convicting list entitled “Signs That I Love Money” from Alistair Begg in his message “Restructuring Our Finances.”
+I came across a convicting list titled “Signs That I Love Money” from Alistair Begg in his message “Restructuring Our Finances.”

 Signs that I love money:

 (2) When the blessings of others make me jealous

 (3) When success is defined by what I have vs. what I am in Jesus Christ